 ALF VMB protects your corporate documents by helping you store electronic “backups” of your paper minute books off-site, and helps reduce on-site storage costs by allowing you to retain electronic copies of off-site minute books (for defunct companies, for example).

 ALF Intranet provides web-browser access to the information stored in ALF as well as to the PDF documents uploaded by ALF VMB.
 Access is read-only and is limited to persons on your own network.

 The ALF Intranet “home” page includes options to run reports against your corporate data and “quick counts” representing information about your corporate database (numbers of BC companies, number transitioned, etc.).
 You may also choose to search for a company using one of several search criteria, then generate a Corporate Summary for a web-page overview.
 Your whole firm has immediate, complete access to your corporate records without a minute book sign-out sheet!

-An additional Extranet module allows you to define which virtual minute books are available for browsing by your own clients over the internet, with a user name and password you assign to limit the records available for viewing.
+An additional Extranet access group allows you to define which virtual minute books are available for browsing by your own clients over the intranet, with a username and password you assign to limit the records available for viewing.

 The ALF Scanning Assistant, part of ALF Enterprise Edition, is a component of ALF’s so-called “virtual minute book” (with ALF Intranet).
 The Scanning Assistant helps users to create electronic representations of original corporate documents typically found in a corporate entity’s physical minute book.

-There are several reasons why a corporate department may use to use such a tool:
+There are several reasons why a corporate department may choose to use such a tool:

 - To allow easy access across the firm’s network to the documents in an entity’s minute book.

-- To help a law firm respond more quickly to requests to email copies of documents (whether from a client, or an accountant, banker, etc.).
+- To help a law firm respond more quickly to requests for email copies of documents (whether from a client, or an accountant, banker, etc.).